eclipse-vertx/vert.x/ruby_web_tutorial.md

 You can then spread the processing load not just between multiple processors on the same machine, but between many processors on different machines of the network.

 Doing this is easy with vert.x.
-Vert.x ships with an out-of-the-box busmod called `WorkQueue` which allows you to easily create queues of work can be shared out amongst many processors.
+Vert.x ships with an out-of-the-box busmod called `work-queue` which allows you to easily create queues of work can be shared out amongst many processors.

 Please consult the busmods manual for more information on this.